Toritos01/Zarpies/README.md

 #### Analysis 3 - Categorical Behavioral
 1. Run the "python behavioral2.py" command to generate a text file with experimental results
 2. Run the "python behavioral2_graphs.py" command to generate graphs based off the results.

+## Running this experiment with different models/adaptation data
+The analyses that were done for this experiment should be easily replicable for other language models(incremental or masked transformer models on HuggingFace).
+To use different models, modify the get_model_names_and_data() inside of utils.py and simply change the incremental_models, masked_models, and finetune_data variables to whichever models and data you would like to use.
+Also make sure that the strings you put in the finetune_data array correspond to files of the same name in the data folder.

+If you are running the code in the Google Collab ipynb notebooks, you will have to modify the get_model_names_and_data() for each ipynb file since the notebooks do not reference a utils.py file.

+Also note that certain filenames and model names may cause bugs in the code.
+Datafiles or language models with the string "\_adapted\_" in the name will break the code, as well as backslashes or datafiles nested in folders.
+The forward slash case is already accounted for because of the google/electra-base-generator model used in the current experiments.